 Deep Sky Object (DSO) Imaging

 My personal taste is for long exposure DSO work.
 The time you can put into this can collectively come to an enormous amount, and that’s just on the data gathering stage.
 Ive seen images on social media (Facebook, Instagram, Twitter etc) where this stage alone has surpassed 20 hours.
 These are usually where the astronomer / astrophotographer has collected multiple types of narrowband data, such as Ha (hydrogen alpha), Oiii (oxygen) and Sii (sulphur) on top of their usual RGB.
 I’ll revisit narrowband imaging once I actually start doing some of this myself.
 But suffice to say, that where we could gather say 5 hours of normal RGB data on an object, for each of the bands above, you would do the same (this is just a rule of thumb.)
 So, using the example above, that’s already a massive 20 hours of data gathering.
-At the moment. my biggest data magnet has been 7 hours in total on Messier 33, The Triangulum Galaxy.
+At the moment. my biggest data magnet has been 17 hours in total on the Heart Nebula in Cassiopeia.

 Now you’re not going to gather that amount of data by just pointing a camera at the night sky and clicking it a couple of times.
 In order to obtain those crazy amounts of data, you’re going to need some equipment and software.
-Now, when I first started this 5 years ago, I was using a standard tripod and a crop-sensor DSLR that I had previously been using for boudoir photography (I used to be a professional photographer before going over entirely to astrophotography.)
+Now, when I first started this 5 years ago, I was using a standard tripod and a crop-sensor DSLR that I had previously been using for semi professional photography before I moved across full time to astrophotography.

 So, what do you need?
 Well, that camera and tripod did me well for the better part of a year and I learned all sorts of things, such as the “500 rule” for example, how to focus at night etc. But I was restricted in what I could shoot.
 So I gradually upgraded to the kit that I use nowadays.
 Bearing in mind that this is still “entry level” stuff almost, but for the time being, it seems to work well for me.